daseyun/valorant-timestamp-finder/README.md

 ## Solution

 With the use of Riot API (that's not available to the public like me...), we'll be able to get timestamps of each duel and calculate the proper timestamps for a 100% success rate.

+Even with the problems mentioned above, the program should cut down your recorded gameplay analysis since the only problem is false positives.

 # References